CompuTec/computec-docs/docs/appengine/plugins-user-guide/computec-pdc-plugin.md

     ![Computec PDC Plugin Update](./media/computec-pdc-plugin/computec-pdc-plugin-4-update.png)
     ![Computec PDC Plugin Update](./media/computec-pdc-plugin/computec-pdc-plugin-5-restart.png)

-    2. Install the corresponding CompuTec PDC application (before that you have to remove the already installed CompuTec PDC application)
+    2. Install the corresponding CompuTec PDC application (before that, you have to remove the already installed CompuTec PDC application)

 :::caution
 Check if you need to upgrade CompuTec ProcessForce API too (if yes, remove the existing one and install the new, corresponding one once again).